Sapphire Reserve for Business℠ vs The Business Platinum Card® from American Express

 Our MealMaxxer tool shows all 24 eligible Los Angeles restaurants on an interactive map with average price-per-person data.
 You can zoom into neighborhoods and compare nearby options without opening new tabs.

-Not only that, but the MealMaxxer also allows you to view OpenTable Exclusive Table Restaurants that are also part of multiple dining rewards programs so that you can maximize the value of your spend.
-For example, you can see that of the 24 restaurants in the Exclusive Tables program, three (3) are also part of InKind:
+Beyond that, the MealMaxxer also allows you to view OpenTable Exclusive Table Restaurants that are also part of multiple dining rewards programs so that you can maximize the value of your spend.

 While there has been mixed reports of success, you could in theory pay the bill through inKind using your Sapphire Reserve and get 20% inKind Cash Back alongside using the Sapphire Reserve dining credit.
 If you want guaranteed credit use, we suggest just paying the tip directly to the restaurant (outside of the inKind portal), since that can’t be sidetracked.